-The loss of Anthony S. Marucci, our President and Chief Executive Officer, or other key members of our staff, including Avery W. Catlin, our Chief Financial Officer, Dr. Thomas Davis, our Chief Medical Officer, or Dr. Tibor Keler, our Chief Scientific Officer, could harm us.
+The loss of Anthony S. Marucci, our President and Chief Executive Officer, or other key members of our staff, including Avery W. Catlin, our Chief Financial Officer, Dr. Thomas Davis, our Chief Medical Officer, Dr. Tibor Keler, our Chief Scientific Officer or Dr. Ronald Pepin, our Chief Business Officer, could harm us.
 We entered into employment agreements with Messrs.
-Marucci, Catlin, Davis and Keler.
+Marucci, Catlin, Davis, Keler and Pepin although an employment agreement as a practical matter does not guarantee retention of an employee.
 We also depend on our scientific and clinical collaborators and advisors, all of whom have outside commitments that may limit their availability to us.
 In addition, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled scientific, managerial and marketing personnel, particularly as we expand our activities in clinical trials, the regulatory approval process and sales and manufacturing.
-We routinely enter into consulting agreements with our scientific and clinical collaborators and advisors, opinion leaders and heads of academic departments in the ordinary course of our business.
+We routinely enter into consulting agreements with our scientific and clinical collaborators and advisors, key opinion leaders and heads of academic departments in the ordinary course of our business.
 We also enter into contractual agreements with physicians and institutions who recruit patients into our clinical trials on our behalf in the ordinary course of our business.
 Notwithstanding these arrangements, we face significant competition for this type of personnel from other companies, research and academic institutions, government entities and other organizations.
 We cannot predict our success in hiring or retaining the personnel we require for continued growth.

-We rely on contract manufacturers.
+We rely on contract manufacturers over whom we have limited control.
 Should the cost, delivery and quality of clinical and commercial grade materials supplied by contract manufacturers vary to our disadvantage, our business operations could suffer significant harm.

-Although we have small-lot manufacturing capability at our Fall River facility, we rely on sourcing from third-party manufacturers for suitable quantities of some of our clinical and commercial grade materials essential to preclinical and clinical studies currently underway and to planned clinical trials in addition to those currently being conducted by third parties or us.
+We have limited experience in large scale manufacturing at our Fall River facility.
+We rely on sourcing from third-party manufacturers for suitable quantities of some of our clinical and commercial grade materials and certain filling and packaging essential to preclinical and clinical studies currently underway and to planned clinical trials in addition to those currently being conducted by third parties or us.
 The inability to have suitable quality and quantities of these essential materials produced in a timely manner would result in significant delays in the clinical development and commercialization of products, which could adversely affect our business, financial condition and results of operations.
-We also rely on collaborators and contract manufacturers to manufacture proposed products in both clinical and commercial quantities in the future.
-Our leading vaccine candidates require specialized manufacturing capabilities and processes.